-This Patient Decision Checklist is intended to supplement the additional patient information documents that should be provided to you by your physician.
-You should receive patient information documents that include important information about your specific breast implant, as well as a boxed warning and Patient Decision Checklist.
-After reviewing the information in the patient information documents for the specific implant that will be used, please read and discuss the items in this checklist carefully in consultation with your physician.
+This patient decision checklist is intended to supplement the additional patient labeling that should be provided to you by your physician.
+You should receive a patient booklet/ brochure that includes important information about your specific breast implant, as well as a boxed warning and patient decision checklist.
+After reviewing the information in the patient information booklet/brochure for the specific implant that will be used, please read and discuss the items in this checklist carefully in consultation with your physician.
 You should place your initials in the location provided next to each item to indicate that you have read and understood the item.
-Your full signature at the end of this document confirms that you have read the materials and that your physician has answered all questions to your satisfaction.
+Your full signature at the end of this document means that you have read the materials and that your physician has answered all questions to your satisfaction.